-With this solution, two parallel door panels can slide into the same pocket, enabling you to have an extremely large opening.
+With this solution two parallel door panels can slide into the same pocket, enabling you to have a super wide opening.

 Unleash your imagination

 Have you ever thought of a curved door?
-We have a frame for this specific purpose which will allow you to have a curved wooden sliding door with one or two concealed door leaves.
+This frame will allow you to have a curved sliding door, single or double.

-If you think that having switches, lights and sockets on the same wall where the door slides is a problem, you’re wrong.
-ECLISSE has devised a specific frame for this purpose.
+If you think having switches, lights and sockets on the same wall where the door slides into is a problem, you’re not right.

 - Regarding the construction material of the walls.
 ECLISSE has developed specific systems for both solid walls and stud walls.
 This section introduces the main differences between a frame for solid walls and and a counterframe for stud walls.
 A frame for solid wall is made up of a metal sheet layer and looks like a metal structure supporting the plaster mesh.
 On the other hand, the version for stud wall has an open structure, resembling a metal framework (U-shaped guides and C-shaped uprights), on which the plasterboard slabs are placed.

-In the case of stud walls, the frames have an open structure similar to a metal framework on which the actual plasterboard slabs will be installed.
+In the case of plasterboard walls, the frame has an open structure similar to a metal studwork, on which the actual plasterboard layers can be fixed.

-The unassembled frame version (KIT) for stud wall has compact overall dimensions that facilitate transport and optimise the storage in warehouses (over 50 pieces fit into one square metre).
-Moreover, it allows to decide on-site which internal passage to use (58/83 mm) according to the finished wall thickness, since the counterframe can be enlarged during the installation phase.
-Thanks to the innovative interlocking assembly system, no screws or screwdrivers are required, making the frame assembly process easy and quick.
+The unassembled frame version (KIT) for stud wall has compact overall dimensions that facilitate both its transportation and handling and optimise its storage in warehouses (over 50 pieces fit into just one square meter).
+Moreover, since the structure thickness can be widen during the installation phase, it allows to decide on-site which internal passage to use (58÷83 mm) according to the finished wall thickness.
+Thanks to the innovative interlocking assembly system, no screws or screwdrivers are required, making the frame assembly easy and quick.